 It is common in the sorption process for rapid adsorption to optimize the operational efficiency of the adsorbent.
 The adsorption rate is a critical practical factor in the application of SPE adsorbents.
 Figure 6 illustrates the adsorption rates of Pb, Cd, Ni, and Co ions over different reaction times.
 Meal ion adsorption occurred rapidly in the beginning, and as contact time increased, the adsorption capacity enhanced but ultimately attained equilibrium.
 Adsorption equilibrium was unequivocally reached after 45 mins.
 The characteristics of the adsorbent may elucidate its fast adsorption.
+The adsorbent might be uniformly dispersed in the aqueous solution.
 A novel synergistic complexation of Pb, Cd, Ni, and Co ions, along with PCA grafting on MSNs, was observed.